AdrianaStoi/Taste-of-Romania/TESTING.md

 __Order History__

-* During testing, I noticed that any user could access an order number with the required information and without needing to be logged in.
+* During testing, I noticed that any user could access an order number attached to a user profile with the required order number without needing to be logged in.

 ![Order History - bug](https://github.com/AdrianaStoi/Taste-of-Romania/blob/main/documentation/testingimages/order_history_bug.png)